Behavioral Expectations

 The following provides a description of many of the expected behaviors for students.
 It cannot address all matters, but provides general guidelines to students so that they can understand expected conduct.

 Definitions of "the campus," and "at school," are understood to be broad enough to sufficiently cover the intent as well as the letter of the following policies.
-For example, all classes, practices, games, rehearsals, performances, projects, retreats, field trips and transport on school busses are considered school sponsored activities and are covered by the policies.
+For example, all classes, practices, games, rehearsals, performances, projects, retreats, field trips and transport on school buses are considered school-sponsored activities and are covered by the policies.

 1. Tolerance: All students are expected to be courteous to others and to respect the rights of other individuals.
 Any kind of harassment, including sexual harassment, of another individual will not be tolerated.
 (See Harassment Policy)